 The most common example I can think of, and this should be in place for most health care providers, is the default greeting “If this is a medical emergency, please hang up and dial triple zero”.
 It’s not unusual for that to be the first thing you hear when calling a medical practice.

-How to Provide Patient Information with the 3CX Digital Receptionist
+How to Provide Information to Patients with the 3CX Digital Receptionist

 So what is a Digital Receptionist?
 You may have heard them referred to as Auto-Attendants or Interactive Voice Response (IVR) services but basically, it is a set of pre-recorded announcements that you can play to your callers before they get to your staff.
 I am going to call them “IVRs” from now on.